BioComputingUP/mocafe/docs/source/demo_doc/angiogenesis_2d.rst

 However, the source map is not sufficient to define the initial condition we need.
 To do so, we need an additional Mocafe object, a ``SourcesManager``:

 ..
-GENERATED FROM PYTHON SOURCE LINES 295-297
+GENERATED FROM PYTHON SOURCE LINES 297-299

 .. code-block:: default

     sources_manager = af_sourcing.SourcesManager(sources_map, mesh, parameters)

 ..
-GENERATED FROM PYTHON SOURCE LINES 298-302
+GENERATED FROM PYTHON SOURCE LINES 300-304

 As the name suggests, a ``SourcesManager`` is an object responsible for the actual management of the sources in the given source map.
 One of the function it provides is exactly what we need, that is to apply the sources to a given FEniCS function.
 Thus, to define the initial condition we need, is sufficient to define a function which is zero
 everywhere:

 ..
-GENERATED FROM PYTHON SOURCE LINES 302-304
+GENERATED FROM PYTHON SOURCE LINES 304-306

 .. code-block:: default

     af_0 = fenics.interpolate(fenics.Constant(0.), function_space.sub(0).collapse())

 ..
-GENERATED FROM PYTHON SOURCE LINES 305-307
+GENERATED FROM PYTHON SOURCE LINES 307-309

 And to call the method ``apply_sources`` on it, which will take care of modifying the value of the function in the points inside the source cells.

 ..
-GENERATED FROM PYTHON SOURCE LINES 307-309
+GENERATED FROM PYTHON SOURCE LINES 309-311

 .. code-block:: default

     sources_manager.apply_sources(af_0)

 ..
-GENERATED FROM PYTHON SOURCE LINES 310-311
+GENERATED FROM PYTHON SOURCE LINES 312-313

 Finally, we can save the initial conditions to the xdmf files defined above:

 ..
-GENERATED FROM PYTHON SOURCE LINES 311-314
+GENERATED FROM PYTHON SOURCE LINES 313-316

 .. code-block:: default